Last updated: 2024

 For those shopping online, don’t hesitate to message the shop owners and ask what kind of seal the humidor uses.

-Once you’ve chosen a new humidor, it’s crucial that you set it up properly before placing your cigars inside.
+Once you’ve chosen a humidor, it’s crucial that you set it up properly before placing your cigars inside.
 To ensure you don’t damage your stogie stash, here’s a quick guide on setting up and maintaining your new cigar humidor.

 If you’re just starting out with cigars, you don’t need an incredibly fancy humidor for your first few stogies.
-You can opt for a mid-sized humidor and fill it with Boveda packs to keep your cigars fresh.
+You can opt for a mid-sized humidor and fill it with Boveda packs to keep your separate cigars fresh.

 The Capri 25-50 Glass Top humidor mentioned above is an excellent beginner humidor.
 It’s large enough to fit your cigar stash, and does an outstanding job of maintaining the right humidity level.
 Furthermore, the maintenance on this humidor is relatively light.